genomicsengland/COVID19_GenOMICC_AVT_analysis/README.md

 ### Running REGENIE for small sample sizes

 In this case step 1 is skipped and only step 2 is run.
 The script requires one less option as prediction files are not generated nor used.
-Within REGIENE the added option is "--ignore-pred"
+Within REGENIE the added option is "--ignore-pred"

 ```
 repo=${PWD}/COVID19_GenOMICC_AVT_analysis